decor Selected Topics

 Purpose:

-This page will serve as a space for HTML and CSS topics that require more attention than we have time for in class.
+This page will serve as a space for HTML and CSS topics that require more attention than we have had time to cover so far.
+Each topic will be discussed and accompanied with hand-on practice.

 Web Design Resources